dbbohlin/WebCrawler/README.md

 <h2>Test</h2>

 A test file has been created using jupiter junit testing framework.
-This test file is found in the junit package of the WebCrawler project
+This test file is found in the junit package of the WebCrawler project.
+There are only a few tests developed to keep the verification moderate for future development.
+Very few tests will need to be modified and any new features should only require a simple test or set of tests to verify those new features.

 The tests verify that:
 <ul>